-In patients with any hepatic impairment the recommended starting dose based on platelet count should be reduced by approximately 50% to be administered twice daily.
+In MF and PV patients with any hepatic impairment the recommended starting dose should be reduced by approximately 50% to be administered twice daily.
+In MF patients this reduction should be based on platelet counts.
 Subsequent doses should be adjusted based on careful monitoring of safety and efficacy.
 Patients diagnosed with hepatic impairment while receiving Jakavi should have complete blood counts, including a white blood cell count differential, monitored at least every one to two weeks for the first 6 weeks after initiation of therapy with Jakavi and as clinically indicated thereafter once their liver function and blood counts have been stabilized.
 Jakavi dose can be titrated to reduce the risk of cytopenia.